mdancho84/mdancho84.github.io/_posts/2016-7-12-orderSimulatoR.md

 ## Why orderSimulatoR? <a class="anchor" id="why"></a>

 It's very difficult to create custom order data for data mining, visualization, trending, etc. I've searched for good data sets, and I've come to the conclusion that I'm better off creating my own orders data for analyzing on my blog.
 In the process, I made a collection of `R` scripts to simulate the orders.
 The scripts are publicly available so others can simulate orders for customers and products in any sales/marketing situation.
-The scripts and the data sets can be accessed at the [`orderSimulatoR` GitHub repository](https://github.com/mdancho84/orderSimulatoR).

 ## Getting Started <a class="anchor" id="getting-started"></a>